Pylons/pyramid_jinja2/docs/index.rst

    application).
 This behavior may be deprecated or removed in the future, it is always better to specify your search path explicitly.

-Templates Extending Templates
+Templates Including Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :term:`Jinja2` allows :term:`template inheritance` as well as other mechanisms
 for templates to load each other.
 The lookup mechanisms supported in these
-cases include asset specifications and template-relative names.
-The search
+cases include asset specifications, template-relative names and normal
-path will also be consulted, but the name of the requested template will
+template names found on the search path.
+The search path will always be
+consulted if a template cannot be found relative to the parent
-always be mounted with respect to its child.
-For example if you had a template
+template.
+For example if you had a template named ``templates/child.jinja2``
-named ``templates/child.jinja2`` that wanted to extend
-``templates/base.jinja2`` then it would use ``{% extends 'base.jinja2' %}``
+that wanted to extend ``templates/base.jinja2`` then it could use
-and locate the file relative to itself.
+``{% extends 'base.jinja2' %}`` and locate the file relative to itself **or**
+it could use ``{% extends 'templates/base.jinja2' %}`` to find the template
+in a ``templates`` subfolder rooted on the search path.
+The template-relative
+option will always override the search path.

 An example: